fzuo/homepage/docs/service.md

 - <a href="https://benthamscience.com/journals/recent-advances-in-electrical-and-electronic-engineering">Recent Advances in Electrical & Electronic Engineering</a>, 2024

+- <a href="https://www.eurekaselect.com/journal/115">International Journal of Sensors, Wireless Communications and Control</a>, 2024

 ## <b> University Service </b>

 - Graduate program advisor of CS/DS major and graduate committee chair (08/2023 - )